TheMadGear/2024_xenopus_allofraseri/GTF_allo_create.md

 ```
 # current error:

-EXITING: FATAL INPUT ERROR: empty value for parameter "genomeDir" in input "Command-Line"
-SOLUTION: use non-empty value for this parameter

-Nov 04 16:22:42 ......
-FATAL ERROR, exiting
-!!!!!
-WARNING:  Could not ls *R1.fastq

-EXITING: because of fatal INPUT file error: could not open read file: *R1.fastq
+EXITING because of FATAL ERROR: could not open genome file /home/ben/projects/rrg-ben/ben/2025_allo_PacBio_assembly/Adam_allo_genome_assembly/with_bubbles//genomeParameters.txt
-SOLUTION: check that this file exists and has read permision.
+SOLUTION: check that the path to genome files, specified in --genomeDir is correct and the files are present, and have user read permsissions

-Nov 04 16:22:42 ......
+Nov 04 16:37:58 ......
 FATAL ERROR, exiting
 ```